-I haven’t given up on electoral politics, even though we’ve seen results now that could tempt even a passionate small-R republican to ask King Charles III to come back, and take over where George III left off.
+I haven’t given up on electoral politics, even though we’ve seen results now that could tempt even a passionate small-R republican to ask King Charles III to come on over, and resume reigning where George III left off.
 Because our system of choosing leaders has been doing a shocking job of showing off its failings lately.
+(And the word “shocking” is an understatement here.
+I guess I’m just trying to be cool about it.)

 But as I said, we have some, and I’m grateful for each one.
 You’ll recall how pleased I was when Russell Ott became my state senator back in November.
 I had done what I could to help make it happen — doing such pitifully small things as going around and talking neighbors into putting up yard signs for him, and introducing him to friends and family a couple of times.
 Maybe I got him one vote, or even two — for which, if it’s so, I’m proud.
 But obviously, a lot of people were doing small things like what I did.
 And Russell was doing plenty all by himself.